Stockholm Water Prize

-The Stockholm Water Prize is an annual award that recognizes outstanding achievements in water related activities.
-Over the past three decades, Stockholm Water Prize Laureates have come from across the world and represented a wide range of professions, disciplines and activities in the field of water.
+The Stockholm Water Prize is an annual award for outstanding contributions to the sustainable use and protection of the world's water resources, awarded by the Stockholm Water Foundation (SWF) in collaboration with the Royal Swedish Academy of Sciences since 1991.

+History

+The Stockholm Water Prize was established in 1991.

+In 2015, the Stockholm Water Prize adopted a new design, inspired by water.

+Description

+The Stockholm Water Prize is the world's most prestigious water award, known as the "Nobel Prize of Water".
+It is presented annually to a person or organization for outstanding contributions to the sustainable use and protection of the world's water resources.

+It is awarded by the Stockholm Water Foundation (SWF) in collaboration with the Royal Swedish Academy of Sciences since 1991.
 Any activity or actor which contributes broadly to the conservation and protection of the world's water resources, and to improved water conditions which contribute to the health and welfare of the planet's inhabitants and our ecosystems, is eligible to be nominated for the Stockholm Water Prize.

-First presented in 1991, the Stockholm Water Prize Laureate is announced every year on 22 March at the UN World Day for Water and honoured each August during the World Water Week in Stockholm at a Royal Prize Ceremony and Banquet in the Stockholm City Hall.
-At the ceremony, the Laureate receives the prize from H.M.
+The Stockholm Water Prize Laureate is announced every year on the World Water Day in March and honoured each August during the World Water Week in Stockholm at a royal prize ceremony and banquet in the Stockholm City Hall.
+At the ceremony, the laureate receives the prize from H.M.
 King Carl XVI Gustaf of Sweden, who is the patron of the Stockholm Water Prize.

-The prize, created and financed by the Stockholm Water Foundation and administered by the Stockholm International Water Institute (SIWI), includes a US$150,000 award and an Orrefors crystal sculpture.
+The prize, created and financed by the Stockholm Water Foundation and the Kungl.
+Vetenskapsakademien, includes a SEK 1000,000 award and a specially designed Orrefors crystal sculpture.

+Stockholm Water Prize Laureates have come from across the world and represented a wide range of professions, disciplines, and activities in the field of water.

+Junior Water Prize

 The Stockholm Junior Water Prize is also administered by SIWI and awarded during the World Water Week in Stockholm each August.
+At the same time as the design was changed for the main prize in 2015, the design of the statuettes for the Stockholm Junior Water Prize and the Stockholm Industry Water Prize was changed to match.